jimkang/knowledge/email.md

 - After using the interactive version above, sending email worked!
 - However, email sent to Gmail bounced, probably because I did not have a [reverse DNS record](https://support.google.com/mail/answer/81126#authentication) set up.
 - After setting up a reverse DNS record (PTR) by renaming the droplet in Digital Ocean to match the hostname, email did make it Gmail, though it did get classified as spam.
+- Incoming mail did not work until I:
+    - Ran `ufw allow 25` to make sure port 25 was open to the world.
+(I neglected to check whether it was closed before I ran this, so it may not have mattered in this case.)
+    - Properly included my domain in `mydestination` in `/etc/postfix/mail.cf`.
+Before, I had `mail.smidgeo.com`, even though the mail is actually addressed to `@smidgeo.com`.

 ## Installing GNU Mailman